toolmantim/rack-digestif/Readme.md

 Why?
 ----

 Sprockets (and the Rails asset pipeline) use MD5 hashes of files to create cache-busting URLs.
-The new digest URLs play nicer with caching proxies than the old query-string method, but they've one big disadvantage: requests to old assets cause a 404 rather than just serving the (latest) asset.
-The problem becomes particularly noticable during a deployment when a browser requests an asset but the deployment has updated it and they get a 404, resulting in an unstyled or javascript-less page.
+These new URLs have one big disadvantage over the old query-string method: requests to old assets cause a 404, unlike the old method which would serve the asset file regardless of the correctness of the timestamp.
+This problem becomes particularly noticable during a deployment when a browser requests an asset but its digest has been updated and they receive a 404, resulting in an unstyled or javascript-less page.

 Luckily the fix is easy; Sprockets puts two copies of each compiled asset into the /public/assets directory, one with the digest and one without.
 All that's needed is to rewrite incoming requests and remove the digest from the path.
 You can do this in nginx, your HTTP proxy, or something like rack-rewrite, or you can simply throw in `Rack::Digestif`.